DisciplinedSoftware/DisciplinedSoftware.github.io/_posts/2024-09-14-testing-complex-code.markdown

 ```

-Following this test, let add the new behaviour to the existing code.
-First, we plug the new behaviour in the existing code. and
+Following this test, we plug the new behaviour in the existing code.
+As you might have realized already, the complex code initialization can be remove entirely with our repository.

 TODO: I am stuck here as I have no idea how to present the fact that I am using a value object / entity and I am not talking about the repository.
 I could use an example with the functional part and then with the load/save part and afterward the real test.